Digital Marketing in 2021: What Will Change, What Will Stay the Same?

 Many SEO experts were able to detect the importance of longer content that is useful for readers in the previous year.

-Ron Lieback, Founder at ContentMender, explained for Search Engine Journal that he noticed that articles with 2000 words are outperforming shorter.
+Ron Lieback, Founder at ContentMender, explained for Search Engine Journal that he noticed that articles with 2000 words are outperforming shorter ones.

 Write People-Optimised Content